barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ## Financial Institutions

-I have two bank accounts and two investment accounts.
+I have two bank accounts, two investment accounts, and a credit card.

 For bank accounts I use: